learn-co-students/js-templates-advanced-templating-lab-v-000/README.md

 let html = templateFn(recipe);
 ```

 First we grab the `innerHTML` of our template.
+You can think of this as a `String`.
 Next, we use `Handlebars.compile` to create the `templateFn` function using the `innerHTML` of our template.
+It's important to note that Handlebars returns a _function_ whose inputs are the "blanks" that will get filled in by the data passed into the function.
 Finally, we execute the `templateFn` function with a context object, `recipe`, to get rendered HTML.
+The "keys" in the context object will be filled in with the corresponding value for each call to the "key" inside the template string.

 ## Handlebars Partials